Skip to main content

 • You will receive the date of the examination and the topic of the homework assignment.
 You should work on the assignment independently and present it during the qualifying examination.

-• Fill out the enclosed application form and return it in a correctly addressed envelope (0.85 euros).
+• Fill out the enclosed application form and upload it digitally.
+You will receive the upload link by e-mail.

 • For the aptitude test, create a portfolio with a maximum of ten of your own creative works or recent work samples.